Billionaire Threatens to Sue YouTuber For Calling Him 'Fatty McFuckhead' and Photoshopping Him as Trump's Baby

 Shanks did offer a couple of apologies in the video, the first for getting a minor factual error wrong about a lawsuit that Palmer was involved in that turned out to be a civil rather than criminal lawsuit.
 Shanks also apologized in the new video for photoshopping Palmer to look like Homer Simpson, noting that his personality is much closer to Eric Cartman from Comedy Central’s South Park.

-The letter from Palmer’s attorney demands $500,000 as well as legal fees, and says that if those conditions aren’t met the lawsuit will be filed.
+The letter from Palmer’s attorney demands $500,000 as well as legal fees.
 Apparently the lawyer sent a follow-up letter that even demands the comedian stop mentioning Palmer in any public capacity, according to the Australian YouTuber.
 But Shanks repeatedly says that he’s not afraid of being sued because his generation doesn’t have much to lose in the way of assets, unlike Palmer’s generation.
 And as someone who’s grown up on the internet, he’s just speaking the language of the internet.

 “This Macbook’s my mum,” Shanks says.
 “I’ve been desensitized to the emotional needs of others, and as such I’m your worst nightmare.
 I’m a robot with nothing to lose.”